Sonic Grade: F

-Santana is a record we admit to having liked a bit when it first came out.
+Santana is a record we admit to having liked when it first came out.
 Since then we have changed our minds.
-As embarrassing as it may be, clearly We Was Wrong.
+As embarrassing as it may be, and let’s be clear, this pressing is very embarrassing, We Was Wrong and there is no sense trying to hide it.

 We tried to like it, but it’s clear to us now that we tried to like it too hard.
 Please accept our apologies.